 with reference to different needs of foreign companies.
 It also gives in brief

 the sector-wise restrictions imposed by Government of India in relation to foreign

 direct investment.
 It has a special section about formation of joint ventures

 for participating in government tenders.
-The Fifth Edition takes into account the changes introduced by FDI Policy
+The Sixth Edition takes into account the changes introduced by FDI Policy

 This Guide is useful for companies planning to develop international relationships.
 It gives an